relrod/notes/docs/hobbies/ham-radio/index.md

   wiring.

 * **Computer** - The primary shack computer is a custom desktop build, several years old.
-It's running an AMD Ryzon 5 2600 with 48GB of RAM.
+It's running an AMD Ryzen 5 2600 with 48GB of RAM.
 I run Gentoo Linux with a custom kernel configuration.
 Other computers nearby include a Macbook Air (M1 chip), Pinebook Pro, Intel Mac Mini, and a few ThinkPads.
 (For bragging rights, I also have a 755C, 486 ThinkPad, and a Tadpole SPARC